ekirken1/colorado_trail_recommender/README.md

 ![](images/nmf_elbowplot.png)

-This gave me a starting point but as I looked through the words associated with a lower number of topics (3-4 topics), I wasn't happy with how generalizable they were so I finally settled upon ten topics which showed some clearer separation in groupings.
+This gave me a starting point but as I looked through the words associated with a lower number of topics (3-4 topics), I wasn't happy with how generalizable they were so I finally settled upon eight topics which showed some clearer separation in groupings.
 The top words associated with each topic I felt I could name to a group that may be useful for future work with a recommender.

 ## The Topics